micirclek/ck-calendar/README.markdown

 *  access_manage_committees: the access level required to add/edit committees
 *  calendar_display_moths: the number of months to display on the calendar at once
 *  year_start: the first year to show in year selection items
+*  navbar_links: an array of links to be shown in the navbar.
+The array keys should be the link text with the values as the urls

 This file is located at include/config.php by default.
 Feel free to add any of the configuration options to the file manually.